Start Printed Page 60090

 Office of Energy Efficiency and Renewable Energy, U.S. Department of Energy.

-Granting in part and denying in part a petition for rulemaking; notice of proposed interpretive rule; request for comment.
+Notice of supplemental proposed interpretive rule; request for comment.

 Interested persons are encouraged to submit comments, identified by “Energy Conservation Standards for Residential Furnaces and Commercial Water Heaters,” by any of the following methods: